Roulette Guide

 Column | 2:1 | Bet on one of the three columns containing 12 numbers (2 to 1). |

 These bets are a safer way to start the game, offering more frequent but smaller wins, which helps extend your playtime.
+Remember: even-money outside bets still lose when the ball lands on zero — that’s the house edge at work.

 Inside Bets